web3labs/quorum-sample/README.md

 19:53:10.853 [main] INFO  c.w.quorum.token.TokenApplication - Quorum Token (QT) created at contract address 0x<contract-address>, by account 0x<creation-account>
 ```

-You can view the contract itself via the url http://localhost:5000/contract/0x<contract-address>.
+You can view the contract itself via the url http://localhost:5000/contract/0x\<contract-address>:

 ![Contract](images/contract.png)

-From here you can view the private transactions.
+You can also view the private transactions:

 ![Private transactions](images/transactions.png)

-And the transaction details.
+And details of those transactions:

 ![Transaction details](images/transaction.png)

-If you wish to learn more about our blockchain explorer, including our SaaS and
+If you wish to learn more about our Epirus contract registry and blockchain explorer,
-production ready offerings which include features such as authentication,
+including our production-ready SaaS offerings which include features such as authentication
-please [contact us](mailto:hi@web3labs.com) to learn more.
+and BI integrations please [contact us](mailto:hi@web3labs.com).